-Karen serves as Deputy CIO at Wesleyan University and has oversight for the user services, technical services, and academic technology teams.
+Karen serves as Assoc VP for Information Technology at Wesleyan University and has oversight for the user services, technical services, and academic technology teams.
 Combined, they provide the foundational support for all other IT operations in the University, develop strategic input regarding systems and infrastructure, and provide support for teaching and learning through the use of technology.
 Karen oversees the ITSM initiative for Wesleyan and is responsible for initiating department-wide changes to IT processes including incident and change management, configuration management, and the service catalog.

-Karen is co-chair of CT Education Network's Education (CEN) Advisory Committee and has served on CEN's strategic planning team.
+Karen served as co-chair of CT Education Network's Education (CEN) Education Advisory Committee and has served on CEN's strategic planning team.

 Selected projects include core network refresh, enterprise WLAN upgrade, ServiceNow implementation, and migration to Office 365.